 - 16.1.
 Two Submissions have been received that relate specifically to the density provisions of LDRZ land that bounds the Queenstown Airport.
-Submitter 271 (Board of Airline Representatives of New Zealand (BARNZ)) seeks the addition of a new line to the activity table at notified rule 27.5.1 that provides that land within the Queenstown Airport outer control boundary (which includes land within the air noise boundary) should have a minimum lot area of 600m^{2.75} BARNZ's submission was opposed by two further submissions from Queenstown Park Limited and Remarkables Park Limited.76 Further, Submitter 433 (Queenstown Airport Corporation) seeks the retention of the operative minimum allotment size of 600m2 for subdivision within the LDRZ.77 This submission was opposed by further submissions.78 - 16.2.
-Further, Submitter 433 (Queenstown Airport Corporation), in response to 27.4.1 Discretionary activities, considers it necessary for subdivision proposals to respond positively to the PDP provisions relating to Activities Sensitive to Airport Noise (ASAN) and that this will require the inclusion of a rule specifying a non-complying activity status for subdivisions that create lots at higher densities than the ODP.79 - 16.3.
-Further still, Queenstown Airport Corporation seeks that Rules 27.5.2 and 27.5.3 (Subdivision associated with infill development) be deleted.80
+Submitter 271 (Board of Airline Representatives of New Zealand (BARNZ)) seeks the addition of a new line to the activity table at notified rule 27.5.1 that provides that land within the Queenstown Airport outer control boundary (which includes land within the air noise boundary) should have a minimum lot area of 600m2.75 BARNZ's submission was opposed by two further submissions from Queenstown Park Limited and Remarkables Park Limited.
+Further, Submitter 433 (Queenstown Airport Corporation) seeks the retention of the operative minimum allotment size of 600m for subdivision within the LDRZ.
+This submission was opposed by further submissions. - 16.2.
+Further, Submitter 433 (Queenstown Airport Corporation), in response to notified rule 27.4.1 Discretionary activities pg.10 [redrafted rule 27.7.13], considers it necessary for subdivision proposals to respond positively to the PDP provisions relating to Activities Sensitive to Airport Noise (ASAN) and that this will require the inclusion of a rule

-76 FS1117.38 and FS1097.121.
+FS1117.38 and FS1097.121.